quacksouls/bitburner/doc/guide/hgw.md

     - `weaken.js` followed by `grow.js`.

-    The order in which the loop runs `grow.js` and `weaken.js` might affect the time required for the target server to be prepped.
+    The order in which the loop runs `grow.js` and `weaken.js` might affect the time required for the target server to be prepped again.
 For example, [experimental data](../../data/hgw/README.md) shows that the prepping loop for `n00dles` and `joesguns` should be `grow.js` followed by `weaken.js`, whereas the prepping loop for `phantasy` should be `weaken.js` followed by